-The model requires as inputs estimates of the monthly variable energy cost, minimum load cost, and start-up cost of the resource.
+The model requires as inputs estimates of the future monthly variable energy cost, minimum load cost, and start-up cost of the resource.
 Transition cost is derived as the difference of the start-up costs of the "TO-configuration" and the start-up costs of the "FROM-configuration" for feasible transitions.
-The commitment cost estimates are based on the proxy cost formulas as described in Attachment G.2 of the Business Practice Manual (BPM) for Market Instruments with adjustments necessary to forecast the costs for future months.
-The variable energy cost calculation will be megawatt-weighted and the cost based on the DEB formulation, or equivalent, as described in Attachment D of the BPM for Market Instruments.
+The commitment cost estimates are based on the proxy cost formulas as described in Attachment G.2 of the BPM for Market Instruments with adjustments necessary to forecast the costs for future months.
+The variable energy cost calculation are based on the variable cost DEB formulation as described in Attachment D of the BPM for Market Instruments.